JeongHyunJin/Jeong2020_SolarFarsideMagnetograms/datasets/AIA_to_HMI/Test/Readme.md

 |

-Input Data for the Generation of the Solar Farside
+Input Data for the Generation of the Solar Farside Magnetograms
 --------------------------------------------------
 * STEREO/EUVI -A & -B (30.4, 19.5, and 17.1 nm) passband images, whose have similar response characteristics to the SDO/AIA images.
 * The farside EUV images are selected from the closest times (within one hour) to the HMI synoptic data, which is a boundary condition for the coronal magnetic field extrapolation.